One bright and breezy afternoon as I strolled by the bay

 Sun visor, deck shoes, padded gloves, with matching shirt and shorts –

-Approving looks would come her way in any sailing ports.
+Approving looks would come her way in all the sailing ports.

 Her eyes were lustrous, smiling, warm.
 I felt her potent charm.